Alce-tar-gz/nvim-config/README.md

+## DISCLAIMER: THIS IS NOT MEANT FOR REGULAR VIM, THIS IS MEANT FOR NEOVIM, CONFIG FOR REGULAR VIM COMING SOON

 # nvim-config
 This is my own configuration of neovim
 # It includes
 - A File Finder (Telescope)
 - Markdown rendering (I'm using it right now to write this boring README)
-- Nordic Theme (Like Nord, but darker and uses Aurora more than Frost)
+- Nordic Theme
 - QoL Improvements (Noice, Which-key, Lualine, Bufferline)
 - A Home screen (Alpha)
 # Installation